Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping: System and Channel Models

 As depicted in Fig.~\ref{f1}, Eve acts as an external adversary that is assumed to have unlimited computational and quantum processing capabilities, while remaining subject to the fundamental laws of quantum mechanics.
 Bob’s receiver noise and internal imperfections are assumed to be trusted and inaccessible to Eve.
 On the other hand, Eve is assumed to perform collective Gaussian attacks against Gaussian-modulated CV-QKD protocols, which can be equivalently modeled as an entangling-cloner attack.
 In this model, Eve prepares two-mode squeezed vacuum (TMSV) states, also known as Einstein-Podolsky-Rosen (EPR) pairs, consisting of an injected mode and a retained idler mode\cite{weedbrook2012gaussian}.
 The covariance matrix of a TMSV state is given by the following expression~\cite{ottaviani2020terahertz}: \beq \mathbf{\Sigma}_{\mathrm{EPR}} \triangleq , \eeq where $\textbf{Z}$ is the Pauli-z matrix given as $\text{diag}\left(1,-1 \right)$ and $V_{e}$ denotes the variance of Eve’s EPR modes.

-In an entangling-cloner attack, Eve injects one mode of a TMSV state into the environmental input of a lossy channel segment, while retaining the corresponding idler mode in their quantum memory.
-Consequently, the corresponding environmental output mode constitutes Eve’s observation of the leaked signal.
-Based on Eve’s control and observation over different segments of the system model, we consider hereinafter the following two eavesdropping scenarios.
+In an entangling-cloner attack, Eve injects one mode of a TMSV state into the environmental input of a lossy channel segment and stores the corresponding idler mode in her quantum memory.
+The complementary environmental output mode then constitutes Eve's observation of the signal leaked through that segment.
+In the considered RIS-assisted THz MIMO CV-QKD system, the relevant lossy propagation segments are the direct Alice-Bob path, the Alice-RIS path, and the RIS-Bob path, whose environmental-mode groups are denoted by $e_{{out}_j}$, $j\in\{d,t,r\}$ respectively.